 Careful testing for better balance

+Careful testing for better balance.
 We have been balancing the added features for literally years to ensure that tons of our added content function smoothly and give a balanced and rewarding gameplay experience both for beginner players (at lower difficulty levels) and for veterans wanting more challenge (at higher difficulty levels).
 We tried to accommodate for many different possible gameplay strategies and provide an enjoyable experience for each of them.

 A better-looking game is a better game

+A better-looking game is a better game.
 One of our main priorities when adding new content is ensuring its proper quality.
 We feel that over years it has resulted in our mod becoming one of the best looking ones out there.

-While the mod itself is run by a relatively small team (of no more than 5 people at any given moment), it includes a vast assembly of things created by Civ4 great modding community, from individual art pieces to mod components.
+While the mod itself is run by a relatively small team (of no more than five people at any given moment), it includes a vast assembly of things created by Civ4 great modding community, from individual art pieces to mod components.
 Likewise, we always tried to be an active contributor to the community.

 (Requires Sid Meier's Civilization IV Beyond the Sword)